pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Notes:

+thinking again of our broken feature as a subtree of function calls

-Effective strategy: integration tests iteratively from the top down -
+write an integration test that tests the entire subtree

 ---